Resignations and appointments (5/24) : News Headlines

 » Continue to this story on Vatican Press Office

-CWN Editor's Note: Pope Francis appointed an apostolic administrator for a Melkite eparchy (diocese) in Brazil.The above note supplements, highlights, or corrects details in the original source (link above).
+CWN Editor's Note: Pope Francis accepted the resignations of two Venezuelan bishops for reasons of age and appointed their successors.
+He also appointed a bishop in the Philippines.The above note supplements, highlights, or corrects details in the original source (link above).
 About CWN news coverage.

 For all current news, visit our News home page.